 Winter Weather in Sedona

-Does it Snow in Sedona during Winter?
+Does it snow in Sedona during winter?

 Sedona sees 11 inches of snow on average annually.
-Expect freezing temperatures during the night, just like any desert in the USA.
+Expect freezing temperatures during the night, just like any desert location in the USA.

 Average Winter Temperatures in Sedona

 The average winter temperature in Sedona ranges from 40-60F during the day to 11-20F during the night.
+You can see a breakdown below of the average winter temperatures for December, January, and February.

 - Sedona in December: highs around 60F, lows around 34F